cgrindel/bazel-starlib/doc/bzllib/lists.md

 lists.find(<a href="#lists.find-items">items</a>, <a href="#lists.find-bool_fn">bool_fn</a>)
 </pre>

-Returns the list item that satisfies the provide boolean function.
+Returns the list item that satisfies the provided boolean `function`.

+The boolean `function` is evaluated against the items in the list starting from the first item.
+If the result of the boolean function call is `True`, processing stops and this function returns item.
+If no items satisfy the boolean function, this function returns `None`.

 **PARAMETERS**